white43/ITW601-skin-cancer-detection/README.md

 ```

 Where the `cache` and `target` arguments are the directories (relative or
-absolute) to store zipped and unzipped data, respectfully.
+absolute) to store zipped and unzipped data, respectively.

 ## How to evaluate trained models